Filmmaking Resources: The ULTIMATE List

 As the screenwriting and filmmaking niches have grown, so the challenge for the aspiring creative has changed.
 Now, the great challenge is one of time: you can’t read every blog, book and resource.
 You can’t test and trial every bit of software, app, product and filmmaking tool.

-Figuring out which filmmaking resources and filmmaking tools are worth your time and energy, and which aren’t, is half the battle…
+Figuring out which tools and resources are worth your time and energy, and which aren’t, is half the battle…

 We’re going to look at: